dathere/bls-laus-stats/README.md

 # BLS Unemployment Data Retriever

-A comprehensive data collection tool that automatically fetches seasonally adjusted unemployment statistics for the entire United States from the Bureau of Labor Statistics (BLS) Local Area Unemployment Statistics (LAUS) program.
+A comprehensive data collection tool that automatically fetches seasonally adjusted unemployment statistics for U.S. states from the Bureau of Labor Statistics (BLS) Local Area Unemployment Statistics (LAUS) program.

 ## 🔍 What This Repository Does

-This repository automatically retrieves monthly unemployment data for:
+This repository automatically retrieves monthly **seasonally adjusted** unemployment data for:
-- **All 50 U.S. States** + DC and territories
+- **All 50 U.S. States** + District of Columbia and Puerto Rico
-- **3,000+ Counties** and county equivalents
-- **2,000+ Cities and Places** (including all cities with 25,000+ population)

-The data is fetched directly from the BLS Public API and compiled into clean CSV files with over 5,000 geographic areas covered.
+**Important Note:** The BLS only provides seasonally adjusted unemployment rates at the state level and above.
+Counties, cities, and local areas receive unemployment data on a **not seasonally adjusted basis only**.
+This repository focuses specifically on seasonally adjusted data to provide the most accurate month-to-month unemployment comparisons.

+## 📊 Why Seasonally Adjusted Data?

+Seasonally adjusted unemployment rates remove predictable seasonal patterns (like holiday hiring or agricultural cycles) to reveal underlying economic trends.
+The BLS uses sophisticated **Signal-Plus-Noise Models** for state-level data that can reliably separate seasonal patterns from true economic changes, making this data ideal for:
+- Month-to-month unemployment trend analysis
+- Economic policy analysis
+- Business cycle research
+- Media reporting on employment conditions

 ## 🏗️ Repository Structure